zalun/zalun.github.io/articles/auroralamp.md

 ## Assembly

 I started with soldering the resistors to all color LEDs and the light sensor.
-Then after testing on prototype board, I've removed everything from the box and put on the side.
-Then I've checked how Arduino fits, and cut the holes for the power source (I'm using USB port).
+Then after testing on the prototype board, I've removed everything from the box and put it on the side.
+Then I've checked how Arduino fits inside, and cut the holes for the power source (I'm using USB port).
 I've placed the LEDs so they will throw light towards the Arduino and used one piece removed from the box to hold them in place.
 There was no need for glue - board and parts fit in the box perfectly.
-I've cut a piece of old hotel card to make it slighty wider than the box.
+I've cut a piece of an old hotel card to make it slighty wider than the box.
 Then I've covered it with a kitchen foil to form a mirror.
 Reflection shouldn't be perfect, it's better if there are some distortions.
-Then I've bend the mirror to form a bow and placed it firmly inside the box.
+Then I've bent the mirror to form a bow and placed it firmly inside the box.

 ![open box - view from the top](../img/aurora_lamp/2-construction.png)